NixOS/nix.dev/source/tutorials/nix-language.md

 :::{important}
 This tutorial *does not* explain all Nix language features in detail and *does not* go into specifics of syntactical rules.
-For instance, we skip over commonplace constructs such as `if ... then ... else ...`.
+For instance, this tutorial skips over commonplace constructs such as `if ... then ... else ...`.

 See the [Nix manual][manual-language] for a full language reference.
 :::